-Stress information and tools are organized here, with links to additional resources.
-Individuals who are experiencing stress may also be struggling with depression, PTSD, substance abuse, or any number of other physical and/or mental health conditions.
-You may find the self-help information posted under other behavioral health categories on this web site to be helpful.
+ODD information and tools are organized here, with links to additional resources.
+Children being treated for ADHD may also be struggling with depression, anxiety, ADHD, or any number of other physical and/or mental health conditions.
+You may find the self-help information posted under other behavioral health categories for children on this web site to be helpful.

 Fact Sheets and Handouts

 American Academy of Child and Adolescent Psychiatry fact sheet.

 Even the best-behaved children can be difficult and challenging at times.
 Teens are often moody and argumentative.
 But if your child or teen has a persistent pattern of tantrums, arguing and angry or disruptive behaviors toward you and other authority figures, he or she may have oppositional defiant disorder (ODD).

 ADD and ODD

 Learn the difference between Attention Deficit Disorder and Oppositional Defiant Disorder.

 While similar, Conduct Disorder and Oppositional Defiant Disorder are different disorders.
 Learn more about the differences and treatment.

 Understanding the Defiant Child